ITRS-Group/cordial/pkg/README.md

 The [config](config) package provides a wrapper around [viper](https://pkg.go.dev/github.com/spf13/viper)

+## geneos

+The [geneos](geneos) package provides a data model for Geneos XML configurations, both Gateway and Netprobe.
+It is only partially complete at this stage and is being extended as demand requires.

 ## logger

 There is a basic logging interface to allow for common logging formats.
 To use import the [logger](geneos/pkg/logger) package and then make local copies of the Loggers, like this: